-Being so portable we often take the DBpower T20 out on camping trips.
+Being so portable we often take our portable projector out on camping trips.
 For a cheap backyard projector screen, we just used a white bed sheet hanging on a line tied between two trees.
 Recently we have upgraded to the brighter GooDee 3200 which has been a great little machine.
-You can really notice twice the brightness over the DBPower T20.
+You can really notice twice the brightness over the older Abox A2 and the DBPower T20.

 So the question arises how do we power our electronics while out camping.

 For AC power out in the middle of nowhere there are a few options:

 - Portable petrol generator – but this can be noisy.
 Long extension leads can help.

 - Deep Cycle battery with a 110v 600-watt pure sine wave inverter – A car battery works well for this, but for extended stays say over a few days you need a way to top up your battery.
 A separate portable 12v battery and a solar charger works very well, otherwise, you could end up being stranded in a remote area.

 - Portable battery pack with an inbuilt inverter like the famous RavPower Portable AC power outlet 27000mAh.
 But you will be limited to devices up to 100 watts power draw maximum.

 Let’s check out some of the great features of these portable mini projectors.

 The ViewSonic PJD5155 SVGA HDMI projector is a mini HD projector that can be used in a variety of settings.
 With an item weight of 4.6 pounds and a total length of approximately 12 inches, this can be used as an indoor or outdoor mini projector.